 Before the current (2014) outbreak, several human infections with the Reston strain of Ebola had been acquired by animal care workers at primate holding facilities within the United States.
 Fortunately, the Reston strain has not demonstrated pathogenic effects in humans.
 Others at potential risk are laboratory workers who work with infected animals or with the virus in tissue culture.

 Ebola and Marburg viruses are responsible for well-documented outbreaks of severe human hemorrhagic fever, with resultant case mortalities ranging from 23% for Marburg virus to 89% for Ebola virus in which more than one case occurred (see Tables 1, 2, 3, 4, and 5 below).

-The current outbreak has prompted the Centers for Disease Control and Prevention (CDC) to issue a level 3 travel advisory (avoidance of nonessential travel) to Sierra Leone, Guinea, and Liberia.
-Those who do travel to these countries are advised to avoid contact with the blood and body fluids of people with known Ebola virus infection.
+The current outbreak has prompted the CDC to issue a level 3 travel advisory (avoidance of nonessential travel) to Sierra Leone, Guinea, and Liberia; a level 2 travel advisory (practice enhanced precautions) to Democratic Republic of the Congo; and level 1 travel advisory (practice usual precautions) to Nigeria.
+Those who travel to Sierra Leone, Guinea, and Liberia are advised to avoid contact with the blood and body fluids of people with known Ebola virus infection.